nervosnetwork/ckb/rpc/README.md

 #### Fields

-`Transaction` is a JSON object with following fields.
+`Transaction` is a JSON object with the following fields.

 *   `version`: [`Version`](#type-version) - Reserved for future usage.
 It must equal 0 in current version.

 *   `cell_deps`: `Array<`[`CellDep`](#type-celldep)`>` - An array of cell deps.

     CKB locates lock script and type script code via cell deps.
-Script also can uses syscalls to read the cells here.
+The script also can uses syscalls to read the cells here.

     Unlike inputs, the live cells can be used as cell deps in multiple transactions.